As an online merchant, making your first sale is as symbolic as it is necessary.

 One of the main advantages of selling wholesale is the obvious increase in cash flow.
-There might be a lower profit margin, but quantity can make up for the difference.
+A lower profit margin might exist, but quantity can make up for the difference.

-Additionally, you’re essentially enabling other companies and resellers to market for you, spreading the word about your merchandise as they buy it themselves.
+Additionally, you enable other companies and resellers to market for you, spreading the word about your merchandise as they buy it themselves.
 This means selling wholesale could indirectly boost your consumer sales.

-For a crash course on the basics of selling wholesale, check out Entrepreneur’s guide to starting a wholesale distribution business.
+For a crash course on the basics of selling wholesale, check out Shopify’s guide to running a wholesale business.

 Getting ignored by every news outlet when distributing a new press release is demoralizing and often a huge waste of resources.